Kembangan MRT station: History

+Construction of Kembangan station began in March 1986.
 To construct the station, Kampongs Kembangan and Pachitan were acquired.
 The subcontract for the supply of post-tension cables and pre-cast beams for the viaducts was awarded to Swiss company VSL Systems in July 1986.
 On 30 December 1986, the joint venture for Contract 303 was terminated, with Okumura taking over the project.
 It was later disclosed that Oh Teck Thye was placed under receivership when it failed to repay its debts.
-Kembangan station opened on 4 November 1989 along with all other East–West Line (EWL) stations from Bugis to Tanah Merah.
+Although stations in the City Hall–Changi stretch were initially expected to commence operations by December 1989, The Straits Times reported in February 1989 that Phase IIA was ahead of schedule and could commence operations in the last quarter of the year.
+Civil works for Kembangan station were fully completed by April 1989 and from August, test runs were conducted on the City Hall–Tanah Merah (Note: Changi station was renamed to Tanah Merah in March 1987.) stretch to check the trains and tracks.
+By then, communications minister Yeo Ning Hong announced that stations within the City Hall–Tanah Merah stretch would open on 18 November, though the opening date was moved to 4 November in September as the test runs were ahead of schedule.
+Kembangan, along with other stations between Marina Bay and Tanah Merah, opened on 4 November 1989.

 On 22 March 1997, a man jumped in front of an oncoming west-bound train, where he sustained head, arm, and foot injuries.
 The man was pronounced dead afterwards.
 Train services between Eunos and Tanah Merah stations were disrupted for two hours.
-Following a rise in track intrusions as well as commuters slipping when rushing for the train, the LTA and SMRT decided to install platform screen doors.
-After several tests at different stations, works for the half-height platform screen doors were expected to start in 2010, with eventual installation and operations commencing at Kembangan station by August 2011.
+Following an increase in track intrusions, the Land Transport Authority (LTA) and SMRT decided to install platform screen doors at all elevated MRT stations.
+After several successful tests at different stations, works to install half-height platform screen doors were expected to start in 2010; they were installed at Kembangan station by August 2011.
 High-volume low-speed fans were installed in the station by the first quarter of 2013.
-In 2018, Kembangan was one of ten stations of the eastern portion EWL that fully closed on 21 and 28 January as part of works for rail maintenance and checks for a new signalling system.